Bounded fractional intersecting families are linear in size: Concluding remarks

 \section{Concluding remarks}

-\begin{itemize} \item Our constant \(C_{\theta}\) in Theorem~\ref{T:Main2} is strictly smaller than 3/2 when \(\theta \neq 1/2\), and the proof of Proposition~\ref{Prop:2} shows that even when \(\theta = 1/2\), we obtain a smaller constant unless almost all elements of \([n]\) are contained in sets of size \(2\).
-However, the existence of the Hadamard families \(\mathcal{F}_{H}\) of Example~\ref{Eg:Hadamard} precludes any simple extension of the argument given in this note to try and establish an upper bound of \((\tfrac32 + \littleoh{1})n\) for the size of an arbitrary bisection closed family, since these are bisection closed families of size \(3n/2 - 2\) that do not contain any sets of size \(2\) (in fact, the set sizes in \(\mathcal{F}_{H}\) are all either \(n/2\) or \(n/4\)).

-\item While Theorem \ref{T:Main2} establishes the correct constant for certain values of \(\theta\), further arguments can be made to sharpen the constant for other fractions.
-We briefly illustrate this with the example of \(\theta=1/4\): any \(o(n^{1/3})\)-bounded \(\frac{1}{4}\)-intersecting family has size at most \((\frac{7}{12}+ \littleoh{1})n\).
+\paragraph{Sharpening the constant.} While Theorem \ref{T:Main2} establishes the correct constant for certain values of \(\theta\), further arguments can be made to improve the constant for other fractions.
+We briefly illustrate this with the example of \(\theta=1/4\): any \(o(n^{1/3})\)-bounded \(\frac{1}{4}\)-intersecting family has size at most \((\frac{7}{12}+ \littleoh{1})n\), rather than the $(\frac{25}{36} + o(1))n$ bound that Theorem~\ref{T:Main2} gives.

 For the lower bound, we construct such a family using sets of size \(4, 8\) and \(16\).
 The sunflowers have nested cores of size \(1, 2\) and \(4\) respectively, and for the petals, we divide the remaining elements into blocks of size \(36\), arranged in \(3 \times 12\) rectangles.
 Each row (of size \(12\)) is the petal of a \(16\)-set, and is partitioned into four petals of size \(3\) each (for the \(4\)-sets).
 The \(12\) columns are paired up to form the petals of the \(8\)-sets, in such a way that they intersect each small petal at most once.

-For the upper bound, the double-counting argument shows that in an extremal family, almost all elements must be contained in sets of size \(4\) and sets of size \(8\).
-The only other permissible sizes are then \(12\) and \(16\), but one can argue (we omit the details) that the former is not possible.
-This is then sufficient to establish a constant of \(7/12\).
+For the upper bound, we first note that if the constant of $\frac{25}{36}$ from the theorem were tight, then almost all elements of the ground set would have to be contained in sets of size $4$, $8$, $12$, and $16$.
+However, it is not hard to show (we omit the details) that sets of size $12$ are not compatible with the other set sizes.
+Given this, one can then show that $\sum_{s \in S_y} \frac{1}{s}$ is maximised when $S_y = \{4, 8, 16\}$, which results in a bound of $( \frac{7}{12} + o(1) )n$ instead.

-It is however a more difficult task to see what the correct constant is, even for \(\theta=1/b\), for larger \(b\), and it would be interesting to obtain further results in this direction.
+It appears a difficult task to see what the correct constant is in general, even for \(\theta=1/b\), and it would be interesting to obtain further results in this direction.